bitcraze/Bitcraze_PMW3901/readme.md

 Look at the [flow](examples/flow/flow.ino) example for basic usage.

-You can initialize a sensor by passing the chip select pin number:
+You can create a sensor by passing the chip select pin number:

 ``` C++
 // Using digital pin 10 for chip select